btholt/complete-intro-to-web-dev-v3/lessons/04-javascript/F-functions.md

 chirp();
 ```

 All of these are functions and work as such.
 There are very subtle differences in how they work but for now it's enough to know "those are functions".
-Most of the the time they work exactly the same (as you see here.)
+Most of the time they work exactly the same (as you see here.)